Military history of Canada: British forces in Canada in the mid–19th century

 Fear of an American invasion of the Canadas persisted for at least the next half-century, prompting the retention of a sizable British garrison in the colonies.
-From the 1820s to the 1840s, the British built up several fortifications to serve as strong defensive points against potential invasions, including the citadel and ramparts in Quebec City, Fort Henry in Kingston, and the Imperial fortress of Halifax.
-The Rideau Canal was built to provide a northern waterway from Montreal to Kingston during wartime, bypassing the St. Lawrence River, a waterway that was also the Canada–US border.
+From the 1820s to the 1840s, the British built up several fortifications to serve as defensive points against potential invasions, including the citadel and ramparts in Quebec City, Fort Henry in Kingston, and Halifax's fortifications, the latter making up one of the British Imperial fortresses.
+The Rideau Canal was built to provide a northern waterway from Montreal to Kingston during wartime, bypassing the St. Lawrence River, a waterway that was also the Canada–United States border.

 By the 1850s, fears of an American invasion had waned, prompting the British to downsize their garrison.
 The Canadian-American Reciprocity Treaty of 1854 further alleviated concerns.